bymbcom/bymb-documentation/Knowledge_Center/Knowledge_Center_Status_Dashboard.md

 *This dashboard is updated as new documents are completed*

-## Summary of Changes Since Last Update (May 6, 2025):
+## Summary of Changes Since Last Update (May 8, 2025):
+- Updated IP Cameras document to v1.2 with Hikvision CCTV kits
-- Added first Product documentation:
+- Added new Product documentation:
+  - Hikvision CCTV Kits v1.0
+- Added first Technical Documentation:
-  - High-Resolution IP Cameras (4MP+) v1.0
+  - Hikvision CCTV Kit Installation Guide v1.0
-- Updated "Total Progress" from 52/85 to 53/85 (62%)
+- Updated "Total Progress" from 53/85 to 55/85 (65%)
-- Decreased "Pending" from 33 to 32
+- Decreased "Pending" from 32 to 30
-- Added Products completion from 0% to 8% (1/12 documents completed)
+- Increased Products completion from 8% to 17% (2/12 documents)
+- Started Technical Documentation category (9% complete, 1/11 documents)
-- Marked first CCTV Products documentation task as completed in Next Steps section
+- Marked first Installation Guide task as completed in Next Steps section
-- Updated Next Steps section to focus on Installation Guides and Product Selection Decision Tree
+- Updated Next Steps section to focus on Product Selection Decision Tree and Week 4 priorities
-- Started Product documentation category